My Back. My Log. My Backlog – Games from the 2010’s (Part 2)

 Completed 6/7/2026 at 2:07 pm (over 81 hours total playtime)

 I’m thrilled to say I’ve finally finished Final Fantasy XII!
 I started this game back in 2012 and played it through parts of 2013.
-At the time, I had amassed a whopping 60 hours in the game before I walked from it.
-I knew I was relatively close to the end, so it made sense include as part of this year’s mission.
+At the time, I had amassed a whopping 60 hours in the game before I walked away from it.
+I knew I was relatively close to the end, so it made sense to include it as part of this year’s mission.
 20 hours later, it’s over!
 I’ll do a full review at the end of the year, but I’ll say this – spending over 13 years away from an RPG with a vastly complex storyline may have an effect on your ability to connect with the characters and the storyline.
 I did enjoy diving back into the world again, though.
 And, I was so incredibly overpowered that I could go into these remaining battles and just gambit my way to victory!

 Thanks for stopping by to check in on my progress!
 How’s your backlog coming along?
 Have you finished any new (old) games?
 Leave me a comment, and tell me about it!